 HOW TO VOLUNTEER

 Thanks for your interest!
-We build our homes with all-volunteer labor, so volunteers are the heart and soul of our community.
+We build our homes with all-volunteer labor, so you all are the heart and soul of our community.
 Most of our volunteers have zero construction experience, and none is required.
 As a new volunteer, you’ll be paired with a more experienced Team Leader who’ll guide you safely through the day’s work.
 Regardless of age or ability, there’s always something to do!
 That being said, safety dictates that all our volunteers must be at least 16 years old.

 BUILDING WITH YOUR GROUP